gregnordin/notes_to_self/Blender/notes-Blender.md

 - Use tiny buttons along right upper edge of main window or XYZ stick axes
 - Zoom in and out - click on tiny magnifier icon and move trackpad finger up or down OR cmd and 2 fingers on trackpad
-- Rotate - 2 fingers on trackpad
+- Rotate - option with 1 finger on trackpad OR 2 fingers unclicked on track pad
-- Move - shift key with 2 fingers on trackpad OR shift-option with 1 finger on mousepad
+- Move - shift-option with 1 finger on mousepad
 - Recenter on selected object(s) - View menu &rarr; Frame Selected

 ## Interface